Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="child-parent-or-parent-child-layout-constraint">"ChildParentLayoutConstraint" and "ParentChildLayoutConstraint" classes</h3>

 A [visual layout constraint](#visual-layout-constraint-glossary) defining [child-parent](#parent-child-or-child-parent-hierarchical-relationship-glossary) (resp. [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary)) relationships is expressed as an instance of the *browser:ChildParentLayoutConstraint* (resp. *browser:ParentChildLayoutConstraint*).
 Classes playing a child role (resp. parent role) are assigned using the *browser:childNodeSelector* (resp. *browser:parentNodeSelector*) property.
-Expansion property in expansion query (also a class of an expansion edge in the graph) is selected using the *browser:hierarchyEdgeSelector*.
+Expansion property in expansion SPARQL query (also a class of an expansion edge in the graph) is selected using the *browser:hierarchyEdgeSelector*.

+> **Warning**
+> Each pair of node and edge selectors must be assigned to a separate instance of the *browser:ChildParentLayoutConstraint* (resp. *browser:ParentChildLayoutConstraint*) class.

 <h3 id="backend-configuration-implementation">Implementation</h3>